-All full-time students who have applied and been accepted to Carroll in the 2016-2017 academic year are automatically considered for the above guaranteed minimum scholarships and awards based on official recalculated high school transcripts and test scores.
-Merit scholarships are renewable for up to five years of full-time study.
-Other Carroll College institutional aid is generally renewable for up to four years.
+Bishop Carroll Level: \$19,000 Presidential Level: \$17,000 Trustee Level: \$16,000 All Saints Level: \$14,000 Founders Level: \$12,000 All full-time students who have applied and been accepted to Carroll in the 2017-2018 academic year are automatically considered for the above guaranteed minimum scholarships and awards based on official recalculated high school transcripts and test scores.
+Merit scholarships are awarded for up to four years of full-time study.
+Other Carroll College institutional aid is generally awarded for up to four years.
 Students must maintain a 2.0 or higher Carroll cumulative grade point average to retain the merit awards and all other Carroll scholarships and/or grants.
 Additional gift aid may be available for full-time students who submit a FAFSA and are determined to have financial need.
 New students must deposit by May 1 to be eligible for additional need-based Carroll gift aid.